 Hannah was awarded an MBE in the 2019 New Years Honours List, receiving the award from HRH The Duke of Cambridge in June 2019.

 In her spare time, she enjoys time with her friends and family, musicals and watching Wales play rugby.

 Jake and Hannah met in December 2015, and knew from their first date that they had a future together.
 Balancing Hannah’s military postings with Jake’s London based film career, the pair have learnt to deeply value their time together, their relationship growing stronger as a result.

 They got engaged in New York in September 2017, Jake proposing on Central Park Lake.
 A small, intimate wedding took place in London in March 2018, the couple surrounded by family and friends.

-The pair now split their time between London and Sandhurst, where Hannah is currently posted.
-They are virtually inseparable: both patrons of the Mermaids charity, Hannah frequently working on Jake’s films and media requests for them as a couple now commonplace.
-The pair were listed at joint number 10 on this year’s Guardian Pride Power List and have become something of an inspiration to the international transgender community, seizing every opportunity to increase acceptance and understanding of the transgender experience.
+The pair now live together in South London and are virtually inseparable: both patrons of the Mermaids charity, Hannah frequently working on Jake’s films and media requests for them as a couple now commonplace.
+The pair were named as the UK’s most influential transgender couple on this year’s Independent Pride Power List and have become something of an inspiration to the international trans community, seizing every opportunity to increase acceptance and understanding of the transgender experience.

 Hannah and Jake enjoy relaxed mornings in front of a film, traveling to far flung places and spending time with their niece and nephew.
 They are currently working towards starting a family of their own.